 CSA stands for Community Supported Agriculture.
 Put simply, it is a community supporting a farm and in return, the farm supporting that community.
 It is a creative response to growing problems in this country and around the world, involving agriculture and our food supply, where we are increasingly separated from the source of our food.
 CSAs connect local farmers with local eaters in a partnership of mutual commitment.

 Members buy a “share” of the harvest directly from the farmers before the season begins.
-Because members pay in advance the CSA allows farmers to raise interest-free operating capital and with the security of this committed market, is given the opportunity to care for the land in the best way possible.
+Because members pay in advance the CSA allows farmers to raise interest-free operating capital with the security of this committed market.
 In return, each week the farmer delivers a steady supply of fresh food to the distribution site.
 When you join a CSA, you know exactly where your food is coming from.
 You can meet the farmers, and you may even visit the farm.

 The money for your share goes directly to the farmers.
 Volunteer members run the CSA and there are no markups for advertising, storing, or distribution.
 Because there are no guarantees that particular crops will succeed, you share the financial risks along with the farmers.
 You also share in the bounty of the farm and members usually receive high quality vegetables and herbs at below-market prices.

 When you buy locally grown produce, there is no need to transport it long distances.
 Buying local uses less fossil fuel and ensures that your food is really fresh.
 Martin & Gaudencia normally pick the produce and collect the eggs the day before you receive it, and sometimes its as early as the morning of.
 The Greig Farm share is picked early Mon am and delivered that same day.

 As a member of a CSA, you will be supporting small-scale, ecological, local farming and helping maintain our regional farmlands and rural areas.